solventrix/Honeur-Setup/remote-installation/helper-scripts/README.md

 ```

 3. The script will prompt you to enter the security options for Atlas/WebAPI.
 If you have existing HONEUR Components like Postgres/Zeppelin or HONEUR studio.
 Please use the same security settings as with these previous installation.
-4. (OPTIONAL) when **_ldap_** is chosen for the installation security, additional connections details will be asked to connect to the existing LDAP Server.
+4. (OPTIONAL when **_ldap_** is chosen for the installation security) Additional connections details will be asked to connect to the existing LDAP Server.
 5. The script will prompt you to enter a Fully Qualified Domain Name (FQDN) or IP Address of the host machine.
 Atlas/WebAPI will only be accessible on the host machine (via localhost) if you accept the default ‘localhost’ value.
 6. The script will prompt you to enter a Directory on the host machine to save the Zeppelin logs, notebooks and prepared distributed analytics data.
 Please provide an absolute path.